How an active hurricane season hurt struggling butterflies

 Despite increasing awareness about their decades-long decline, a new survey out of Mexico - where the colourful butterflies spend the winter - indicates the amount of ground used by the monarchs for their winter retreat was nearly 15 per cent smaller in December of 2017 than the previous winter.

-Visit our Complete Guide to Spring 2018 for an in depth look at the Spring Forecast, tips to plan for it and much more.
+Visit our Official Spring 2018 Forecast for an in depth look at the weather you can expect for the next three months.

 Famous for their annual migration, monarchs swarm to a small section of south-central Mexico each fall, embarking on the 5000 km trip beginning around mid-September.
 There are several main 'thoroughfares' for the insects, but most of the creatures from the central and eastern United States and Canada follow paths that take them on a two-month-long trek down along the Gulf Coast or Mississippi Valley, and then through Texas.